PierreSenellart/provsql/doc/source/user/data-modification.rst

 INSERT
 -------

-When ``update_provenance`` is enabled, inserting a row into a provenance-enabled table creates a new ``input`` gate for that row, just as if the row had been present when provenance was enabled on the table:
+Inserting a row into a provenance-enabled table always creates a new ``input`` gate for that row.
+When ``update_provenance`` is enabled, the statement additionally creates an ``update`` gate, logged in the ``update_provenance`` table, that is multiplied into each inserted row's provenance -- so the insertion as a whole can later be undone:

 .. code-block:: sql